stevehoover/warp-v/README.md

 ### Formal Verification

-WARP-V is verified using the <a href="https://github.com/cliffordwolf/riscv-formal" target="_blank">riscv-formal</a> open-source formal verification framework.
+WARP-V is verified using the <a href="https://github.com/cliffordwolf/riscv-formal" target="_blank" target="_blank" atom_fix="_">riscv-formal</a> open-source formal verification framework.
 Everything for formal verification is in the `formal` directory.
-See the <a href="https://github.com/stevehoover/warp-v/tree/master/formal" target="_blank">README.md</a> file there.
+See the <a href="https://github.com/stevehoover/warp-v/tree/master/formal" target="_blank" target="_blank" atom_fix="_">README.md</a> file there.

 ### CI

-<a href="https://travis-ci.com/" target="_blank">Travis-CI</a> is used for continuous integration testing: <a href="https://travis-ci.com/stevehoover/warp-v" target="_blank">WARP-V Travis CI</a>.
+<a href="https://travis-ci.com/" target="_blank">Travis-CI</a> is used for continuous integration testing: <a href="https://travis-ci.com/stevehoover/warp-v" target="_blank" target="_blank" atom_fix="_">WARP-V Travis CI</a>.
 CI runs formal verification tests.

 **CI Environment**: CI uses the `formal/make_env.sh` script to built the necessary tools from source.
-The result of this build is cached between builds (per branch) using a <a href="https://docs.travis-ci.com/user/caching" target="_blank">caching feature of Travis-CI</a>.
+The result of this build is cached between builds (per branch) using a <a href="https://docs.travis-ci.com/user/caching" target="_blank" target="_blank" atom_fix="_">caching feature of Travis-CI</a>.
 Caching is applied blindly, without regard to the availability of newer sources.
 CI scripts will check the latest sources against the ones from the cache and report differences near the end of the log.
 The cache can be cleared manually from the build page.
 Look under "More options" (upper-right).

-**CI Debug**: <a href="https://docs.travis-ci.com/user/running-build-in-debug-mode" target="_blank">Debugging Travis-CI failures</a> can be awkward.
+**CI Debug**: <a href="https://docs.travis-ci.com/user/running-build-in-debug-mode" target="_blank" target="_blank" atom_fix="_">Debugging Travis-CI failures</a> can be awkward.
 To simplify things, if a formal check fails, CI scripts attempt to upload the failure traces using https://transfer.sh/.
 Look for messages near the end of the log file containing links to the uploaded traces for download and debug.